angrypanda1/academics/theoryOfKnowledge/0319_Kant's Categorical Imperative.md

 * Another example: a man wants to borrow money, but knows he must lie to get the money on credit and say that he is able to pay it back.
 Now, considering this as a universal law of nature, it would completely screw society up.
 Therefore, it is immoral to do this.
 * A man is super talented but would rather enjoy himself rather than help people with his talent.
 If this was a universal law of nature, society would collapse.
 * A man who is rich does not want to help someone who is poor because it's none of his business.
 If this was a universal law of nature

+# Jeremy Bentham's Hedonistic Calculus

+* Humans operate all of their actions based on the amount of pain or pleasure an action gives
+* Utility itself is defined as the amount of pain or pleasure an object provides so utilitarianism is ultimately just hedonistic calculus
+  * For example, being utilitarian on a decision for a population is simply just deciding which decision will give the population the most pleasure and the least pain
+* The interests of a community are the sum of the parts of the interests of individuals in that community
+* Being completely opposed to this "principle of utility" is called asceticism, and being somewhat opposed to it but somewhat supporting it is called sympathy/empathy
+* Asceticism is just people realizing that good stuff isn't very good in the long run and overcompensating by promoting pain-inducing stuff
+* The more consistently the principle of utility is pursued, the better for humankind.
+* The amount of pain and pleasure is measured by 4 factors:
+  * intensity
+  * duration
+  * certainty/uncertainty
+  * remoteness
+* He then goes into an extremely detailed but kind of stupid procedure on how exactly to measure pain or pleasure
+* Pain/pleasure shouldn't be used for *every* legislative decision, but it should always be considered

+1. Considering Bentham's Calculus, how well would it work if used as a system of governing one's own actions?

+I don't think it would be a very good factor in governing one's own actions, unless done properly.
+Let's say you have to decide whether to talk to your annoying boss about a raise.
+This will cause you pain -- in the short term.
+However, if you do manage to get a raise, you will be happier long-term.
+Always prioritize long-term pleasure and I think using hedonistic calculus would make a fine decision-making strategy.

+2. What if Bentham's utilitarianism were used as a parenting strategy?
+How much would you like your parents to use it as a system of governing?

+It would not be a very good system of governing, as it is a little different with kids.
+Constantly prioritizing the kids' short term pleasure would not be conducive to maintaining their physical -- and emotional -- health and would not be a good way to prepare them for the future challenges of being an adult.
+I would hate for my parents to use this strategy -- to be honest, being a spoiled brat is basically the product of parents using hedonistic calculus multiple times over.

+3. How effective would the system be at governing the federal government?
+Pick one contemporary issue and apply it.

+I think the system would be a good way for a government to rule its people -- if its people were morally perfect.
+This sounds a lot like communism to me -- prioritizing the pleasure and minimizing the pain of the greater good.
+It never works because humans are selfish creatures.
+In the case that all humans were perfect beings who all had a grasp on this hedonistic calculus concept, then yeah, it would be a good way for a government to rule.

+An example of a contemporary issue: gun control.
+Allowing guns validates the pleasures of a small group of gun-owning people, heavily controlling guns minimizes the pain (worry of violence) of a large part of the population.
+Therefore, using Bentham's theory, having gun control is the best solution.

+# John Stuart Mill -- Utilitarianism

+* Actions are right in proportion to their promoting happiness.
+BRUH THIS IS LITERALLY THE EXACT SAME AS THE PREVIOUS ARTICLE
+* Yeah this is just a much more succinct summary of Bentham's theory

+1. How does Mill's view differ from your philosophy?

+Mill's view differs from my philosophy in that I feel his philosophy is much more short-term.
+"Actions are desirable either for the pleasure inherent in themselves...".
+It makes sense to have this mindset for long-term decisions and goals, but this mindset isn't conducive at all to short-term decisions.
+For example, I want to eat a donut now, because it will provide me with pleasure.
+However, I know in the long-term that eating this donut will give a bigger chance at getting cavities, worse breath, and more weight.
+Therefore, I agree with Mill's view for long-term goals, but not for short-term ones.

+# Aristotle -- Science, Politics, and Ethics

+* Rationalism was advocated by Plato, but Aristotle also wanted to take into account experiences with nature
+* Aristotle based his ethics on reason; people can have good lives if they choose moderation in all that they do
+* A community is a group of people, but a state is something created to help that community have a good quality of life
+* The only just sovereign method of rule is to have the majority rule (democracy)